knownasnaffy/dotfiles/README.md

 ## Showcase

 > Some screenshots are outdated.
-Bar is under construction with quickshell.
 Scrolling layout has been adapted.
 Audio visualizer has changed.
-And probably others I can't remember
+Check [Quickshell Section](#quickshell) for more info.

 <table>
   <tr>